awsdocs/aws-elemental-mediatailor-user-guide/doc_source/variables.md

 # Dynamic Ad Variables in AWS Elemental MediaTailor<a name="variables"></a>

 The AWS Elemental MediaTailor request to the ad decision server \(ADS\) includes information about the current viewing session, which helps the ADS choose the best ads to provide in its response\.
-In your ADS request configuration, you specify the query parameters to use to convey the viewing session information\.
+When you configure your ADS request, you specify the query parameters to use to convey the information\.

 The query parameters take the following forms:
 + **Static values** – values that don't change from one session to the next\.
 For example, the response type that MediaTailor expects from the ADS\.